thesave/SublimeLinter-contrib-lacheck/README.md

 It will be used with files that have the “__latex__” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
-If SublimeLinter 3 is not installed, please follow the instructions [here][installation].
+If SublimeLinter 3 is not installed, please follow the instructions [here](http://www.sublimelinter.com/en/latest/installation.html).

 ### Linter installation
 Before using this plugin, you must ensure that `lacheck` is installed on your system.